-But retailers, including Staples and Best Buy, say solid pre-orders suggest pent-up demand for a capable alternative to the iPad.
+The launch has not been helped by reviews, which have panned the WiFi-only tablet computer for lacking RIM's trademark email and organizer applications.
+However, retailers including Staples and Best Buy say solid pre-orders for this week's launch suggest pent-up demand for a capable alternative to the iPad.

-Some 20,000 stores across the United States and Canada were to stock the PlayBook at launch, and it will also be sold directly to enterprises.
+Some 20,000 stores across the United States and Canada will stock the PlayBook at launch, and it will also be sold directly to enterprises.

-Some say it is unfair to compare the newcomers to the iPad, which made the tablet market a reality last April.
+Some say it is unfair to even stack the contenders up against the iPad, which single-handedly made the tablet market a reality last April.
 Apple sold almost 15 million iPads in 2010; RIM is expected to move 3 million PlayBooks in a similar window in 2011, according to 18 analysts polled by Reuters.

 It's not going to be in the same league as the iPad, said Al Hilwa, a Seattle-based analyst at IDC.
-The question is will it sell more than the Xoom but less than the Galaxy, he added, referring to Android-based tablets from Motorola Mobility and Samsung.
+The question is will it sell more than the Xoom but less than the Galaxy, for example, he said, referring to Android-based tablets from Motorola Mobility and Samsung.

-Underscoring the challenges in creating the buzz typical of an Apple launch, Staples Canada ditched plans to open its doors at midnight in favor of a more sensible 7 a.m. start.
+Underscoring the challenges in whipping up the type of buzz typical of an Apple launch, Staples Canada ditched plans to open its doors at midnight for a more sensible 7 a.m. opening.

 We just think it'll make more sense for business customers to come in on their way to work, head of merchandising Pete Gibel said.
 Midnight is more of a consumer play.

-But analysts say the Playbook should stay in the hunt, even if it gets a slow start, as it overhauls its creaky platform with the QNX operating system it acquired last year.
+But analysts say RIM's Playbook should stay in the hunt, even if it gets off to a slow start as it overhauls its creaky platform with the QNX operating system it acquired last year.

 Gartner, a research outfit focused on technology, estimates one in 10 touchscreen devices sold in 2015, or some 30 million, will be powered by QNX, which will likely also find its way onto its smartphones in the next 12 months.